Denard Span, Center Field, Tampa Bay Rays

 Birthplace: Washington, DC

-Denard Span, center fielder for the San Francisco Giants, was first drafted out of high school by the Minnesota Twins in 2002.
+Denard Span, center fielder for the Tampa Bay Rays, was first drafted out of high school by the Minnesota Twins in 2002.
 He played in the Twins' minor league system from 2003 through part of 2008.
 He joined the Twins for 93 games in 2008 and he batted .294 with 102 hits.
 That year, he played defensively in right field in 85 games and in center field for 9 games.

 Span had a strong 2009 season, leading the American League in triples with 10.
 He played in 145 games and had career highs in hits (180), RBIs (68), and batting average (.311).
 That season, he split his time defensively with all three outfield positions.